Mesfin67/alx-system_engineering-devops/command_line_for_the_win/README.md

-In this repo directory i use the SFTP (Secure File Transfer Protocol) command-line tool to move my project screenshots to the sandbox environment
+In this repo directory i use the SFTP (Secure File Transfer Protocol) command-line tool to move my project screenshots to the sandbox
 Here are the steps to follow:

 Take the screenshots of the completed levels as mentioned in the general requirements.